 As a Plan member, you receive a significant benefit from your employer who pays into LAPP on your behalf.
-Your employer matches your contributions and pays an extra 1%, throughout your employment.
+Your employer matches your contributions as well as paying an extra 1% throughout your employment.

-The cost of that contribution is quite generous.
-Currently, the total contributions averages almost 13% of your annual salary every year.
-That is a cost that really adds up over time and it is a substantial workplace benefit at a time when most Canadians have no workplace pension at all.
+That contribution is quite generous, with the total contributions currently averaging almost 13% of your annual salary every year.
+That really adds up and is a substantial workplace benefit at a time when most Canadians have no workplace pension at all.

-One of the greatest values of your LAPP pension is that your employer is helping you to be secure in your retirement.
-Many Canadians will retire from their jobs with no retirement income beyond their government pension plans, Canada Pension Plan (CPP) and Old Age Security (OAS).
-Those government plans are estimated to provide only 25% to 30% of what people earned before retirement for those who have worked most of their lives in Canada.
+One of the greatest values of your LAPP pension is that your employer is helping secure your retirement.
+Many Canadians will retire from their jobs with no retirement income beyond their government pension plans, Canada Pension Plan (CPP), and Old Age Security (OAS).
+For those who have worked most of their lives, these government plans are estimated to provide only 25% to 30% of what people earned before retirement.

-If you have worked a full career in Canada with a LAPP employer, depending on the number of years you have contributed to the Plan, you could end up with a pension that provides as much as 70% of your pre-retirement income, including your CPP and OAS.
+If you've worked a full career with LAPP employers — depending on the number of years you have contributed to the Plan, and including your CPP and OAS — you could end up with a pension that provides as much as 70% of your pre-retirement income.

-Each person’s pension will be different, depending on salary and years of services in the Plan, but all LAPP members end up with a much larger pension at retirement than they could pay for themselves because employers have made a 51% contribution on their behalf.
-At a time when most people have no workplace pension at all, employer contributions are a big part of why Your Plan has Value.
+Each person’s pension will be different, depending on salary and years of services in the Plan, but you will end up with a much larger pension at retirement than you could pay for yourself because employers have made a 51% contribution on your behalf.
+At a time when most people have no workplace pension at all, employer contributions are an important part of why Your Plan has Value.